Loans to children

 Parents making loans to children

-Mum and dad give their daughter, Joanne $400,000 to buy a house.
-She then marries Ken.
+Mum and dad give their daughter, Joanne $800k to buy a house.
+She then marries the good-looking Ken.
 Ten years later Joanne and Ken divorce.
-The house is still worth $400k.
+The house is still worth $800k.
 It is the only asset of the marriage.
-The Family Court awards $200k to Ken.
-The Family Court is not interested that the money was a gift from Joanne's mum and dad.
-Instead, loans to children are safer.

 To protect your loan build a legally prepared Loan Agreement – on a law firm’s website.
 Homemade loan agreements may not work.
 They carry less weight with the Family Court and Bankruptcy Court.
 Why take the risk?

 There is nothing wrong with helping our children financially.
-It could be for their first car, grandchildren school fees, a holiday or a property.
-But protect the money in case:
+It could be for their first car, grandchildren’s school fees, a holiday, medical expenses, non-concessional superannuation contribution or a property.

 2. go bankrupt